 If you have been a victim of real estate fraud, seek the immediate assistance of Jorgensen, Brownell & Pepin, P.C. and our Colorado real estate fraud lawyers.
 We are a law firm that truly believes in the importance of upholding justice and protecting the members of our communities.
 When it comes to pursuing fair compensation and closure for our clients, we are relentless and determined.

 Helping You Understand Real Estate Transaction Forms

-The standardized Colorado Real Estate Commission approved contract to buy and sell real estate (residential) forms contain provisions to help protect the purchaser from structural defects that are known to the seller at the time of the sales contract.
-Section 10 of the contract to buy and sell real estate (residential) requires the seller to fill out a seller's property disclosure, which itemizes every imaginable defect in five legal length single spaced pages.
+The Colorado Real Estate Commission (CREC) has created and approved a standardized residential real estate transaction contract form.
+There are provisions in the form meant to help protect the purchaser from structural defects that are known to the seller at the time of the sales contract.
+Section 10 of the contract to buy and sell residential real estate requires the seller to fill out a seller's property disclosure, which itemizes every known defect in five legal-length single-spaced pages.

 A few examples of construction defects that should be disclosed to the buyer include: